 Soil B was analyzed by the hot-water method, whereas soil Cu, Mn, and Zn were analyzed by both the DTPA and Mehlich-3 methods.
-Grain was harvested from a central area of each plot, and the yield was adjusted to 15.5 percent moisture for corn and 13 percent moisture for soybean.
-A grain sample was taken from each plot to be analyzed for the micronutrients concentration.
+Grain was harvested from a central area of each plot, and yield was adjusted to 15.5 percent moisture for corn and 13 percent moisture for soybean.
+Grain was analyzed for the micronutrients concentration.